xicodomingues/francinette/README.md

 $> francinette <a git repo with the c00 solved exercises>
 ```

-It clones the git, and executes the tests from the `files` folder in the code clonned.
+It clones the git, and executes the tests in `francinette/mains` against the clonned code.

 ## FAQ